About Tuna

 Category Overview

-Fish is a great source of lysine, which can help inhibit or relieve herpes outbreaks.
-Fish also contains omega-3 fatty acids, which can soothe inflammation and improve cardiovascular health.
+Fish is a great source of lysine, which can help stunt or reduce herpes outbreaks.
+Fish also contains omega-3 fatty acids, which can lower inflammation and improve cardiovascular health.
 Most fish have more lysine than arginine, but some fish have a higher ratio than others.
 Salmon, catfish, whitefish, mackerel, trout, and sardines are some of the fish that have the most lysine compared to arginine.Practical Recommendations

 In addition to eating foods that have a high lysine-arginine ratio, there are other dietary recommendations that can help you manage herpes outbreaks.
 For instance: